 After a major storm, it takes us several hours to analyze the extent of damage and develop restoration schedules.
-You can get a restoration estimate online from a location that has power.
+You can get a restoration estimate online from a location that has power or by using the DTE Energy Mobile App.
 You may also call 800.477.4747 and use our automated system.
 Remember that estimates may be revised if damage is more severe than anticipated or continuing severe weather delays our restoration efforts.

 Getting the power back on for everyone is a structured and detailed process; everything must be done in steps.
 The line truck you saw may have contained a crew that was assessing the extent of damage.
 Or the crew may have been repairing the lines serving your street, which must be done before the line going into your home is fixed.
 Please refrain from stopping our line crews to ask questions or make special requests.
 Doing so only slows restoration of power for you and your neighbors.